CSC207-UofT/course-project-group-047-1/phase2/design_document.md

 Design Principles, users can choose three types of color setting, default, inverted, and all black.

-**A general walk through:**

-A user runs the program by running the "Main" class, then they can create an "CustomerAccount", and the "Main" class will call the "CustomerAccountController" class to store this "CustomerAccount" into the "CustomerAccounts.txt" file.
-Then, the user will be brought to a login page.
-After login, the "Main" class will initiate a "ShoppingCart" for this user.
-While shopping, "InventoryPresenter" will display all the items we have in the store, and the user can add "GroceryItem" into their "ShoppingCart" by specifying the "id" and "quantity" of the item.
-When they do that, the "Main" class will call the "InventoryController" class to remove those "GroceryItems" from the "inventory.txt" and add them to the user's "ShoppingCart".
-The user can view what's in their "ShoppingCart", and remove items from it.
-When the user is satisfied, they can check out, which will create an "Order" with an "open" status.
-The "OrderController" will add this "Order" into the "Orders.txt" file.
-The user will be asked to confirm if they picked up their order.
-After they confirmed, the "OrderController" will set the order's status to "closed", and write that change into the "Orders.txt" file.
-When the user goes back and check his account's order history, "OrderPresenter" will display this user's past orders.

 **Design Decisions:**

 In phase 2 We renamed some of our classes to better fit their functions, we also extracted some parts of controller